justinkwan20/MusicMoji/README.md

 Any concerns or problems feel free to reach out and contact me and I can help address any issues that you maybe facing.
 I am always here and happy to help 😀.

 ## 🤝 Report a problem & Feedback
+Feel free to file a new issue with a respective title and description on the repository.
+If you already found a solution to your problem, we would love to review your pull request!